 3 Tips to Make Delicious Gyudon

-Here are the some tips for making the best Gyudon!
+Here are some tips for making the best Gyudon!

 Q. Can I make Gyudon without Sake?

 Sake’s purpose is to make meat softer and remove the meat smell.
-If you don’t have sake, you can skip to add, but I recommend you to add it if you wanna eat the best Gyudon!
+If you don’t have sake, you can skip adding it, but I recommend it if you wanna eat the best Gyudon!

 Gyudon